readmeTips/readmeTips.github.io/README.md

 <details>
 <summary>Create a home page auto-magically from README.md</summary>

-If you are a GitHub user named username and and create a repository at username.github.io and add a README.md file, Then the README file will be automagically be translated nto HTML and will display as HTML when yu go to https://username.github.io
+If you are a GitHub user named %username% and and create a repository at %username%.github.io and add a README.md file, Then the README file will be auto-magically be translated into HTML and will display as HTML when you go to `https://%username%.github.io`